 Responding to emergencies requires the coordinated efforts of many people working together from different public sector departments and first responder agencies.
 In the event of a disaster, either natural or man-made, Multi-Agency Situational Awareness Systems (MASAS) rely on having as close to a common operating picture as possible so that all responders have the latest information to base their decisions on.

-Galdos Systems used INdicio to build a registry and custom WRAMS client to enable the cataloging of HAZUS Multi-Hazard model outputs.
+Galdos Systems used INdicio to build a registry and custom WRAMS client for the DRDC – Centre for Security Science to enable the cataloging of HAZUS Multi-Hazard model outputs.
 Hazus is a nationally applicable standardized methodology that contains models for estimating potential losses from earthquakes, floods, and hurricanes Its mathematical simulations are often used to predict what will happen in the event of an emergency or natural disaster, and emergency management personnel use them to help with response planning.
 The WRAMS registry and custom client is used by the emergency management community for discovering, managing, and sharing emergency event simulations.